tsender/auto_scene_gen/documentation/msg_and_srv_reference.md

 ### Response
 **Field**               | **Type**              | **Description**
 ------------------------|-----------------------|----------------
-received                | bool                  | Indicates the AutoSceneGen client received the notification. accepted                | bool                  | Indicates the AutoSceneGen client accepted the request.
+received                | bool                  | Indicates the AutoSceneGenClient received the notification. accepted                | bool                  | Indicates the AutoSceneGenClient accepted the request.
 False means it was ignored (since it accepted the first request).

 ## RegisterVehicleNode.srv

-This service message is used for each vehicle node to register itself with the AutoSceneGen client.
-Registering guarantees the AutoSceneGen client will not proceed until all registered vehicle nodes have indicated they are ready to proceed with a NotifyReady request.
+This service message is used for each vehicle node to register itself with the AutoSceneGenClient.
+Registering guarantees the AutoSceneGenClient will not proceed until all registered vehicle nodes have indicated they are ready to proceed with a NotifyReady request.

 ### Request
 **Field**               | **Type**              | **Description**
 ------------------------|-----------------------|----------------
-worker_id               | uint8                 | AutoSceneGen worker ID this node is associated with.
+worker_id               | uint8                 | AutoSceneGenWorker ID this node is associated with.
 node_name               | string                | Name of the node to register.

 ### Response
 **Field**               | **Type**              | **Description**
 ------------------------|-----------------------|----------------
-received                | bool                  | Indicates the AutoSceneGen client received the notification.
+received                | bool                  | Indicates the AutoSceneGenClient received the notification.

 ## RunScenario.srv

 This service message is used to define the scenario that the AutoSceneGenWorker should run.
-RunScenario requests are to be submitted by an external entity from UE4 which we refer to as an AutoSceneGen client.
+RunScenario requests are to be submitted by an external entity from UE4 which we refer to as an AutoSceneGenClient.

 ### Request
 **Field**                     | **Type**              | **Description**